jduffield65/coppafish/docs/pipeline/call_reference_spots.md

     computed from the colors of all pixels in the middle z-plane (`nb.call_spots.norm_shift_tile`) of the central tile (`nb.call_spots.norm_shift_z`).

-    The idea behind this is that, the L2 norm of an average background pixel would be `config['dp_norm_shift'] * sqrt(n_rounds)`.
+    The idea behind this, is that the L2 norm of an average background pixel would be `config['dp_norm_shift'] * sqrt(n_rounds)`.
 So if $\lambda_d$ was set to this, it is giving a penalty to any spot which is less intense than the average background pixel.
-This is desirable since any pixels of such a low intensity are unlikely to be spots.
+This is desirable since any pixels of such low intensity are unlikely to be spots.

 The spot $s$, is assigned to the gene $g$, for which $\Delta_{sig}$ is the largest.